 The nurse practice environment (NPE) is closely tied to burnout, job satisfaction, intent to stay, and retention.
 To proactively address these issues, organizations can employ several strategies, from supporting top-of-licensure practice to advancing nurse well-being.

 But data from Press Ganey’s employee surveys, including five diversity questions, points to a relatively new strategy worth serious consideration for retaining nurses: More positive perceptions of diversity, equity, and inclusion (DEI) can significantly reduce turnover.

 The challenges for nursing leaders go beyond staffing shortages

 Healthcare leaders have invested a lot of time, energy, and resources to fix the current state of nursing.
 Adding personnel seems like an obvious place to start—but it’s by no means a silver bullet.
-In Press Ganey’s Employee Experience Survey, responses to the statement “My work unit is adequately staffed” saw the greatest decline between 2019 and 2021.
-But there are no “greener pastures” in healthcare: Out of 56 indicators measured, “staffing” has one of the lowest correlations to turnover, since staffing presents an ongoing challenge at hospitals everywhere.
+In Press Ganey’s employee experience survey, responses to the statement “My work unit is adequately staffed” saw the greatest decline between 2019 and 2021.
+But there are no “greener pastures” in healthcare: Out of 56 indicators measured, “staffing” has one of the lowest correlations to turnover, since staffing is an ongoing challenge at hospitals everywhere.

 DEI has emerged as a key driver of nurse engagement and retention

 With healthcare workers in general feeling frustrated and drawn to new opportunities outside of the industry, nursing leaders are exploring how they can positively impact retention in a tight labor market.